What is Buggregator?

 XHProf Profiler — Performance

 Find slow functions and memory leaks.
-Buggregator visualizes profiling data as a Call Graph, Flame Graph, and Top Functions table.
+Visualize profiling data as a Call Graph, Flame Graph, and Top Functions table.
 Compare two runs side-by-side to verify your optimizations actually helped.

 Sentry Compatibility — Exceptions

-Replace Sentry for local development.
-See exceptions with full stack traces, breadcrumbs, request details, device/browser info, tags, and context.
+Catch unhandled exceptions with full stack traces, breadcrumbs, request details, device/browser info, tags, and context.
+See exactly where your code breaks.
 All Sentry SDKs are supported — PHP, JavaScript, Python, and more.

 Fake SMTP Server — Emails

-Capture all outgoing emails.
+Intercept outgoing emails during development.
 Preview HTML (with mobile/desktop viewport switcher), plain text, all addresses, attachments, and raw source.
-Just point your app’s SMTP config to port 1025.
+No emails actually sent.

 SMS Gateway — SMS Messages